MadRoosterCro/modern_javascript_sandbox/11-statements-and-comparisons/README.md

 - Loose equality is **symmetric**, meaning that `A == B` has identical semantics to `B == A` for any values of `A` and `B`.

 - `undefined` and `null` are loosely equal, meaning `undefined == null` is true, and `null == undefined` is also true.

-All primitives and objects are loosly unequal to `undefined` and `null`.